SMPyBandits/SMPyBandits/DoublingTrick.md

 }
 ```

-Then add a [Doubling-Trick](SMPyBandits/Policies/DoublingTrickWrapper.py) bandit algorithm (SMPyBandits/[`DoublingTrickWrapper` class](Policies/DoublingTrickWrapper.py)), you can use this piece of code:
+Then add a [Doubling-Trick](SMPyBandits/Policies/DoublingTrickWrapper.py) bandit algorithm ([`DoublingTrickWrapper` class](SMPyBandits/Policies/DoublingTrickWrapper.py)), you can use this piece of code:

 ```python
 configuration["policies"] += [